mckennapsean/dissertation/content/03-framework.md

 utilized in creative art and design for producing many artifacts.
 Conversely, evaluative methods may be more common in engineering approaches to winnow visualization artifacts into a smaller set.
-Thus, the design activity framework flexibly supports visualization designers to pick and choose appropriate design methods that can merge these creative and engineering design aspects.
+Thus, the design activity framework flexibly supports visualization designers picking and choosing appropriate design methods that can merge these creative and engineering design aspects.
 Along these lines, visualization designers can push themselves to use more generative or more evaluative methods, or new design methods in general, as they grow and enhance their abilities for and expertise at creating and comparing visualization tools and systems.